 = note: an implementation of `std::cmp::PartialOrd` might be missing for `T`

-In the body of largest we wanted to compare two values of type T using the greater-than operator.
-Because that operator is defined as a default method on the standard library trait std::cmp::PartialOrd, we need to specify PartialOrd in the trait bounds for T so that the largest function can work on slices of any type that can be compared.
+In the body of largest we wanted to compare two values of type T using the greater-than (>) operator.
+Because that operator is defined as a default method on the standard library trait std::cmp::PartialOrd, we need to specify PartialOrd in the trait bounds for T so the largest function can work on slices of any type that we can compare.
 We don’t need to bring PartialOrd into scope because it’s in the prelude.
 Change the signature of largest to look like this:

 fn largest<T: PartialOrd>(list: &[T]) -> T {

-This time, when we compile the code, we’ll get a different set of errors:
+This time when we compile the code, we get a different set of errors:

 error[E0508]: cannot move out of type `[T]`, a non-copy slice